-In this sphere of man&#8217;s responsibility, Satan can introduce himself the moment that man fails to lean absolutely upon God.
-We know this by every day&#8217;s experience.
+In this sphere of man's responsibility, Satan can introduce himself the moment that man fails to lean absolutely upon God.
+We know this by every day's experience.

 It is, then, revealed that the mystery of lawlessness will have its course.
 Here it is not a question of counsels, but of an evil done in time.
 The question here is of this mystery of lawlessness; the apostasy or falling away is not a mystery.
 There is no need of a revelation to inform us that a man who denies Jesus Christ is not a Christian; he says it.
 But in this case, it is an evil that has commenced working in the bosom of Christendom, in relation with Christianity; a mystery of which the lawless one will be the full revelation, as the glory of Christ and of the Church will be the full accomplishment of the mystery of Jesus Christ.
-The words translated, in most versions, &#8220;iniquity,&#8221; and &#8220;wicked one,&#8221; are the same in the original; save that one indicates the thing, and the other the person.
-It is &#8220;lawlessness&#8221; and the &#8220;lawless one&#8221; preeminently.
-This mystery of lawlessness commenced working in the apostle&#8217;s time: later the veil would be removed.
+The words translated, in most versions, "iniquity", and "wicked one", are the same in the original; save that one indicates the thing, and the other the person.
+It is "lawlessness" and the "lawless one" pre-eminently.
+This mystery of lawlessness commenced working in the apostle's time: later the veil would be removed.
 The apostasy would be then: and at length the lawless one would come to his end by the appearing of the coming of Christ.
 Thus is the dispensation to be brought to an end: this is what we have revealed in this passage.
 Hence, as we see

 {176}